vjycool97/resume/resume/markdown/resume.md

 </div>

 - **Designed, developed, and maintained** robust and efficient APIs for both new and existing **OMS Purchase System** using **Java and Spring Boot**.
 Creating different types of purchase requests, With DIY feature resulted in a **remarkable ~12%** increase in new car purchase requests.
-- Oversaw the **Temporal** implementation in the purchase system, which created a **fault-tolerant and resilient** flow for the payment state.
+- Oversaw the **Temporal Workflow** implementation in the purchase system, which created a **fault-tolerant and resilient** flow for the payment state.
 - Implemented **Datadog, New Relic, Dynatrace, and AWS CloudTrail**, fostering observability and **proactive monitoring**; expedited bug identification and resolution.

 <div class='experience-type'>